EVA Nomination, Process and Timeline

 Step 3: EVA Screening Committee Selects Recipients

-All nominations will be submitted via a form to the Office of Human Resources.
+All nominations will be submitted to the Office of Human Resources.
 The Screening Committee will include representatives designated by each of the Cabinet members, HR, and union Presidents or designee.
-The Screening Committee will recommend two nominees for each award to Cabinet, who will make the final decision to ensure diverse representation from campus.
+The Screening Committee will recommend nominees for each award to Cabinet, who will make the final decision.

 Step 4: EPPIIC Value Award Winners Announced